ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/manage-office-365-message-encryption.md

 ---
-title: "Manage Office 365 Message Encryption" ms.author: tracyp
+title: "Manage Office 365 Message Encryption" ms.author: krowley
-author: MSFTTracyP
+author: kccross
 manager: laurawi
 ms.audience: ITPro
 ms.topic: article
 ms.service: O365-seccomp
 localization_priority: Normal
+ms.date: 5/8/2019
 search.appverid:
 - MET150
 ms.assetid: 09f6737e-f03f-4bc8-8281-e46d24ee2a74
 ms.collection:
+- Strat_O365_IP
 - M365-security-compliance
 description: "Once you've finished setting up Office 365 Message Encryption (OME), you can customize the configuration of your deployment in a number of ways.
 For example, you can configure whether to enable one-time pass codes, display the Protect button in Outlook on the web, and more.
 The tasks in this article describe how."
 ---